BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Here we examine seven of the leading HR tools from vendors including IBM Kenexa, Oracle, Workday, SAP, Cornerstone, ADP and Ultimate Software, and offer guidelines to help you determine which products might be best for your company.
+Here we examine six of the leading HR tools from Oracle, Workday, SAP, Cornerstone OnDemand, ADP and Ultimate Software, and offer guidelines to help determine which products are best.

 Core HR tools

-Most vendors offer core HR tools such as payroll, benefits, compensation, and time and attendance.
-However, for companies with specialized needs, such as compliance monitoring or a global payroll option, Ultimate Software UltiPro, ADP and Oracle HCM offer global payroll software that supports the payroll and compliance requirements of employees in many different countries outside of the U.S.
+Most vendors offer core human resource management tools such as payroll, benefits and time and attendance.
+Companies with specialized needs, such as compliance monitoring or a global payroll option, should consider Ultimate Software UltiPro, ADP, SAP SuccessFactors, Workday and Oracle HCM.
+These products offer global payroll software that supports the workforce and compliance requirements of employees in countries outside of the U.S.

-If your company is small to medium-sized and wants to add talent management software, you have several options.
+Small- to medium-sized businesses looking to add talent management software have several options.

-If your HR goal is internal development of employee talent through training, IBM Kenexa offers comprehensive internal training software.
-Cornerstone OnDemand, IBM Kenexa and SAP SuccessFactors all offer end-to-end talent management that begins with recruitment and extends into the entire employee development and performance management process.
+If the HR goal is training and internal employee development, Cornerstone OnDemand, Oracle HCM, Workday, ADP and SAP SuccessFactors all offer end-to-end talent management that begins with recruiting and extends into the entire employee development, performance management and succession planning processes.

 The move to pay for performance

-The complicating factor in doing this is that the new compensation software module must also work with your company's existing HR software, since the variable compensation module in the cloud must be integrated with your existing HR subsystems such as performance management, which contains data on performance that shows which employees are top performers deserving of better bonuses and higher salary increases.
+The complicating factor in doing this is that the new compensation software module must also work with the company's existing HR software.
+Specifically, it must work with existing HR subsystems such as performance management, which contains employee performance data.
+This is vital to identifying and rewarding top performers who are deserving of better bonuses and higher salary increases.

-As a result, integrating a standalone cloud-based compensation module with your company's existing on-premises systems can require extra development time of custom interfaces between the new and existing software so they can readily pass data to each other.
-Even if your company uses cloud-based HR software, there's still risk when you try to integrate a standalone variable compensation module.
+Integrating a stand-alone SaaS compensation module with a company's existing systems can require extra development time.
+Developers must build custom interfaces so the new and existing software can readily pass data to each other.

-If your existing HR cloud vendor and the variable compensation module cloud vendor aren't the same, the two different vendors may not have a cooperative agreement for integrating their two products.
-In this case, you risk a lack of vendor cooperation that could cause your project to stall, because the non-cooperative vendor that perceives it could lose business will give your project very low priority.
+Beware if the existing HR software vendor and the variable compensation module vendor differ.
+They may not have a cooperative agreement for integrating the two products.
+In this case, a lack of vendor cooperation could cause the integration project to stall.
+The noncooperative vendor that perceives it could lose business could give the integration project low priority.

-If the integration for a standalone variable compensation module proves to be too risky, it might be time for your company to consider moving to another HR software suite that more closely aligns with your company's future HR needs.
-An end-to-end HCM suite that's cloud-based should be considered in this situation.
-Both Workday and Ultimate Software provide cloud-based HR software that includes a feature-rich compensation module that enables you to selectively design appropriate pay-for-performance metrics and rewards systems for different areas of the company based on work objectives.
+If the integration for a stand-alone variable compensation module proves to be too risky, it might be time to consider moving to another HR software suite that more closely aligns with future HR needs.
+A cloud-based and end-to-end HCM suite is a good bet.
+Both Workday and Ultimate Software provide cloud-based HR software that includes a feature-rich compensation module.
+These modules enable companies to selectively design appropriate pay-for-performance metrics and rewards systems for different areas of the company, all based on work objectives.

-Almost every HR software vendor offers mobile apps and employee engagement, but some offerings are more full-featured than others.
-For example, ease of use is a critical requirement, since these apps will be used in the field.
-Also, mobile security (and compatibility with your IT security governances and security standards) is important.
-The HR tool should also support the mobile devices your employees use.
+The best HR software vendors offer more than just mobile apps and employee engagement.
+Accessibility and ease of use from an employee perspective is paramount, since these apps will likely be used in the field.
+Also, mobile security (and compatibility with IT security governances and security standards) is important.
+The best HR software here should support popular and personal mobile devices.
 Minimally, this means support of iOS, Android, Chrome OS, MacOS and Windows.
 The tool should also be able to work with popular browsers such as Google Chrome, Mozilla Firefox, Apple Safari and Microsoft Edge.

-Finally, most social engagement software comes with standard APIs that enable it to pass and receive data from your existing HR systems -- and a majority of HCM vendors now offer active engagement tools for employees across the company in communications and collaboration, and also features real-time learning and knowledge sharing on the go.
-Another option is Cornerstone OnDemand, which features video learning on any mobile device.
+Finally, most social engagement software comes with standard APIs that enable it to pass and receive data from existing HR systems -- and a majority of HCM vendors now offer active engagement tools for employees across the company.
+These tools also feature real-time learning and knowledge sharing on the go.
+For example, Cornerstone OnDemand features video learning on any mobile device.

-Today's employees value work, but they also want opportunities to make a difference in the lives of others.
-An emerging area in HR software is employee work-life products that can assess an employee's interests and skills and match them to corporate volunteer initiatives and projects.
+Today's employees value work, but they also want opportunities to make a difference.
+An emerging area in the best HR software is employee work-life products that can assess an employee's interests and skills and match them to corporate volunteer initiatives and projects.
 Oracle HCM, for example, addresses this with its My Volunteering module.

 Running a bare-bones payroll system

-For small companies with limited IT staff that want to keep administrative HR work to a minimum, a cloud-based, SaaS payroll software and outsourcing might work best.
-One example of an HR outsource provider is ADP, which handles administering payroll as well as a service-level agreement (SLA) that guarantees rapid response on issues (and software) resolution, a dedicated account representative, additional HR on-staff expertise that can be consulted with on an as-needed basis for HR issues, and a minimum of at least quarterly meetings between the vendor and the company on payroll/HR status and issues.
-ADP also offers a full suite of HR software, should you choose to expand the HR software you use beyond payroll later, such as adding time and attendance or performance management.
+For small companies with limited IT staff that want to keep administrative HR work to a minimum, SaaS payroll software and outsourcing might work best.
+One of the most widely used HR outsourcing providers is ADP.
+In addition to administering payroll, it offers a service-level agreement (SLA) that guarantees rapid response on issues (and software) resolution, a dedicated account representative, additional HR on-staff expertise that can be consulted with on an as-needed basis for HR issues, and a minimum of at least quarterly meetings between the vendor and the company on payroll and HR status and issues.
+ADP also offers a full suite of HR software, which growing companies can expand into.

 Handling HR for corporate acquisitions

-For companies that are expanding through corporate acquisitions, it's imperative to get IT and HR requirements for the newly acquired companies onto their systems as quickly as possible.
-If your company has a highly customized, internal HR system, chances are that system is already integrated through custom-coded interfaces with other internal systems such as ERP.
-This makes it difficult to develop new custom code to integrate the HR of every new organization your company acquires.
+For companies expanding through corporate acquisitions, it's imperative to get IT and HR requirements for the newly acquired entity onto systems as quickly as possible.
+This is difficult with highly customized, internal HR tools, integrated through custom-coded interfaces with other internal systems such as ERP.
 The task is further complicated when each newly acquired company is running an HR system from a different HR software vendor.

-Finding the right HR tool for your company
+Finding the best HR software for your company

-In today's marketplace, there are more flavors and delivery models for HR software than ever before.
-This makes it easier for companies to find the right fit for their needs, but they can only do this if they have a clear understanding of their HR business cases and what they want to achieve now and in the future.
-Vendors know this, too.
-They will put forth their best efforts to show how they can help and provide opportunities for your company to try the software first.
-The important thing to remember is that you're in the driver's seat when it comes to the decision-making process.
+There are more flavors and delivery models for HR software than ever before.
+This means companies can find the right fit for their needs, but only if they have a clear understanding of their HR business cases, and what they want to achieve now and in the future.

 Know which questions to ask before implementing human resource management software